 Occupational Health and Safety

-In addition, with the goal of the Company and health insurance union playing an active role in maintaining and improving the health of each employee, we have established separately the Anritsu Group Health Management Policy for the Domestic Anritsu Group.
+In addition, with the goal of the Group and health insurance union playing an active role in maintaining and improving the health of each employee, we have separately established the Anritsu Group Health Management Policy for the Domestic Anritsu Group.

 |Anritsu Group Health and Productivity Management Policy